In-Service 401(k) Rollover

 What Is an In-Service 401(k) Rollover?

-An in-service rollover is the transfer of the assets in an existing 401(k) plan to an IRA while an employee is still employed by the employer sponsoring the 401(k) plan.
+An in-service 401(k) rollover is the transfer of the assets in your existing 401(k) plan to an IRA, while you are still at your current job.
+Most rollovers happen when you change jobs, but an in-service rollover is allowed while you still work for the employer sponsoring your 401(k) plan.

 An in-service rollover to an IRA is a retirement planning strategy that has been used by employees who value the flexibility of IRAs.
 There are three main reasons why many people prefer rollovers — IRAs can be cheaper than 401(k) plans, IRAs provide more investment options and IRAs give the account holder more control.